Pachelbel's Canon: Gigue

 The gigue is set in 12/8 time and consists of 2 equal sections of 10 bars each.
 Unlike the canon, the gigue neither has a repeating bass voice nor a set chord progression.
 The gigue exhibits fugal writing, with each section introducing a brief melodic statement which is then imitated in the other voices.

 Parodies

-In its 17 August 1981, issue the magazine The New Yorker published a cartoon by Mick Stevens captioned "Prisoner of Pachelbel", in which a prisoner hears over the loudspeaker: "For your listening pleasure, we once again present Pachelbel's Canon."
+The 17 August 1981 issue of the magazine The New Yorker had a cartoon by Mick Stevens captioned "Prisoner of Pachelbel", in which a prisoner hears over the loudspeaker: "For your listening pleasure, we once again present Pachelbel's Canon."

 The 1991 musical parody album WTWP Classical Talkity-Talk Radio by P. D. Q. Bach is set at a fictional radio station whose call letters stand for "Wall-To-Wall Pachelbel".

+Rob Paravonian's 2006 YouTube video "Pachelbel Rant" regarding his hatred towards the Canon (which he attributes to playing the cello part in school) has attracted more than 16.1 million viewers.
+Throughout the course of his rant, he continuously plays the Canon's chord progression on his acoustic guitar.

 In 2017, BBC Radio 4 sketch show John Finnemore's Souvenir Programme featured a sketch entitled "One Hit Wonder" in which Pachelbel is annoyed by the fact the only thing people know him for is his Canon.
 The same episode features a parody called "Loose Canon" in which Pachelbel sings about his frustrations to the tune of the Canon.